 What old hacker tricks have you seen and how would you apply the old to the new?

-Chris Wysopal, co-founder and CTO of Veracode, is recognized as an expert and a well-known speaker in the information security field.
+Chris Wysopal, co-founder and CTO of CA Veracode, is recognized as an expert and a well-known speaker in the information security field.
 He has given keynotes at computer security events and has testified on Capitol Hill on the subjects of government computer security and how vulnerabilities are discovered in software.
 His opinions on Internet security are highly sought after and most major print and media outlets have featured stories on Mr. Wysopal and his work.
-At Veracode, Mr. Wysopal is responsible for the security analysis capabilities of Veracode technology.
+At CA Veracode, Mr. Wysopal is responsible for the security analysis capabilities of CA Veracode technology.

 Love to learn about Application Security?